Marijuana Use & Life Insurance: Can cannabis keep you from getting coverage?

 Therefore, it’s in your best interest to be honest with your life insurance agent, and you can ask questions before you even start the application.

 If you don’t mention that you’re a marijuana user, insurance companies have other ways of finding out.
-Your life insurance company may require a drug test as part of your life insurance physical exam.
+Your life insurance company may require a drug test as part of your life insurance physical exam (learn more about the paramedical exam here: What to Expect From a Life Insurance Medical Exam).
 And be careful if you use CBD oil.
 A Johns Hopkins study shows that some CBD products may produce a positive marijuana result in drug tests.

 If you’ve been prescribed medical marijuana, it may show up in your medical or prescription records, even if you go the no-medical exam life insurance route.
 Your physician may note it in a statement.